-We do not have state licensure in the United States to distribute $EGRIFTA SV^{\otimes}$, Trogarzo[®] or any other product we may acquire or in-license and we do not currently intend to pursue applications to obtain the licenses required in order to distribute a drug product in the United States.
-Our supply chain model is based upon that fact and the distribution of EGRIFTA SV[®] and Trogarzo[®] in the United States is done through RxCrossroads which currently holds all state licensure required to distribute a drug product in every American state.
-Although potential alternative third-party service providers have been identified to replace RxCrossroads in the event that it becomes unable to distribute EGRIFTA SV[®] and Trogarzo[®], we have not entered into any agreements with them and no assurance can be given that such providers would enter into any agreement with us on terms satisfactory to us.
+We do not have state licensure in the United States to distribute $EGRIFTA\ SV^{\circledast}$, Trogarzo $^{\circledast}$ or any other product we may acquire or in-license and we do not currently intend to pursue applications to obtain the licenses required in order to distribute a drug product in the United States.
+Our supply chain model is based upon that fact and the distribution of $EGRIFTA\ SV^{\circledast}$ and Trogarzo $^{\circledast}$ in the United States is done through RxCrossroads which currently holds all state licensure required to distribute a drug product in every American state.
+Although potential alternative third-party service providers have been identified to replace RxCrossroads in the event that it becomes unable to distribute $EGRIFTA\ SV^{\circledast}$ and Trogarzo $^{\circledast}$, we have not entered into any agreements with them and no assurance can be given that such providers would enter into any agreement with us on terms satisfactory to us.

 In the European Territory, we hold a wholesale distribution authorization but do not have any warehouse and structure to store, pack and ship Trogarzo[®].
 We do not currently intend to open a warehouse and do not have the infrastructure to carry out the activities set forth above.
 Therefore, we are relying on Loxxess to carry out these activities.
 We have not entered into a long-term commercial agreement with Loxxess.
 The Loxxess Agreement is a one-year term agreement that automatically renews at the end of its term unless a party provides the other with a prior written notice of its intent not to renew such agreement within a certain period of time.
 Although we have identified other third-party logistic service providers in the European Territory, if the Loxxess Agreement is terminated unilaterally by Loxxess, or if we decide to terminate such agreement, there can be no assurance that we would succeed in entering into agreements with those other third-party logistic service providers on terms satisfactory to us.
-Our failure to enter into long-term commercial agreements with those third-party logistic service providers on terms other third-party logistic service providers on terms and stip and distribution chain and would delay the commercialization of Trogarzo[®] in the European Territory.
+Our failure to enter into long-term commercial agreements with those third-party logistic service providers would disrupt our supply and distribution chain and would delay the commercialization of Trogarzo[®] in the European Territory.
 All such events would result in a material adverse effect on our business, revenues and financial conditions.

-The vast majority of our sales, medical service liaison and market access personnel in the United States and in the European Territory dedicated to the commercialization of our products in these territories is provided by Syneos.
-Syneos provides us with all of the services related to the commercialization of our products, namely sales personnel, medical science liaison personnel, market access specialists and other individuals whose roles and functions pertain to the commercialization of our products.
+Part of our commercial team in the United States and in the European Territory dedicated to the commercialization of our products in these territories is provided by Syneos.
+In the United States, after March 14, 2022, Syneos will continue to provide us with services related to managed market and certain functions supporting our medical team in connection with the commercialization of our products.
+In Europe, Syneos provides us with medical science liaison personnel.
 Although we are aware that there exists other third-party services providers that could provide the same services as Syneos, we have not entered into any agreements with them nor conducted any audit on them.
 If we need to find another third-party service provider for some or all of the services provided by Syneos, it will be time-consuming and will be disruptive to our business.
 In addition, there can be no assurance that we will be able to find such third-party service provider if we are unable to agree on the terms and conditions of an agreement with them.